MMA, esports, The Apprentice — Chatri's options in pandemic

 After gaining an MBA from the Harvard Business School and working on Wall Street, he moved back to Asia to grow his own brand.

-He sees great opportunities for One Championship with a lack of other sports on TV.

 “The way I think about it as a CEO.
-Every major sports property is down right now," he told the Associated Press in an interview.
-"If we are the only live global sports property broadcasting, we will by definition get new fans and increase our reach.
+Every major sports property is down right now," he said.
+“If we are the only live global sports property broadcasting, we will by definition get new fans and increase our reach.”

-“This is an incredible opportunity for One Championship to be able to host live broadcasts globally."

 By that, he means more expansion into the Americas.